softwaresaved/international-survey/analysis/introduction.md

 ## Links to the results<a name="links"></a>

-This quick overview only scratch the surface of the data collected.
-To get a complete access to the available information, everything is stored on the [Github repository](https://github.com/softwaresaved/international-survey).
+This quick overview only scratches the surface of the data collected.
+To get complete access to the available information, you can peruse the [Github repository](https://github.com/softwaresaved/international-survey).
-If you want to have direct access to any of the specific surveys:
+Direct access to any of the specific surveys is also available:

 * [Germany](https://github.com/softwaresaved/international-survey/blob/master/analysis/results_de_2017_narrative.ipynb)
 * [Netherlands](https://github.com/softwaresaved/international-survey/blob/master/analysis/results_nl_2017_narrative.ipynb)